-Beacon High’s pastoral support programme is promoted via a House system.
+Beacon High’s pastoral support programme is further promoted via a House system.
 The House System divides all students and staff into four separate houses; Belle, Irvin, Kingsley and Turing.
-The tutor groups are directly linked to the House System and in year groups.

 The development of the House System has meant that there are greater opportunities for students to demonstrate leadership skills by taking on areas of responsibility.

 Within the tutor time sessions, students focus on personal development skills through discussions around the local and global community; national awareness weeks; Beacon High school council; careers and LORIC.